-Rectangular-chambered medical autoclaves were all we had in North America for decades.
-Designed for round-the-clock use at hospitals, the medical-grade autoclave is undeniably robust and good at what it does, sterilizing trays of surgical equipment and supplies, and making medical waste safe at all hours.
-But this muscle comes at a cost above and beyond the price tag of buying a new unit: Because medical-grade autoclaves are always on standby, they use enormous amounts of water and electricity to maintain their ready status.
-This is a totally acceptable cost in a hospital, but absurdly wasteful in a research lab.
+Rectangular-chambered medical autoclaves with bulky steam jackets were all we had in North America for decades.
+Designed for round-the-clock use at hospitals, the classic autoclave is undeniably robust and good at what it does, sterilizing trays of surgical equipment and supplies, and making medical waste safe at all hours.
+But this muscle comes at a cost above and beyond the price tag of buying a new unit: Medical-grade autoclaves are always on standby, using water and electricity around the clock.
+This practice is acceptable in a hospital setting, but it’s downright wasteful in a typical research lab.